 The sport of darts only survives on new players picking up darts and playing.
-UK based organisations, the British Darts Organisation (BDO) and the Professional Darts Corporation both have dedicated youth development schemes to help nurture the future Michael van Gerwen's, Phil Taylor's and Trina Gulliver's of this world.
+UK-based organisations, the Junior Darts Corporation (JDC) and the Professional Darts Corporation, have dedicated youth development schemes to help nurture the future Michael van Gerwen's, Phil Taylor's and Trina Gulliver's of this world.
 Over the past two decades, the sport of darts has grown into a multimillion-pound industry, yet it is still a relatively cheap sport to play compared to others.

 Television coverage has inspired new generations to pick up a set of darts and have a go.
 Now there is also a dedicated Disability Darts Organisation in the UK, the 'British Disability Darts Association' (BDDA) and World Disability Darts Association' (WDDA).

-I do receive a lot of emails from parent's asking where their son or daughter can play darts in their locality.
+I receive a lot of emails from parent's asking where their son or daughter can play darts in their locality.
 Unfortunately, I do not have a list to provide.
 When I was a youth, I played darts at a youth club, and some after School activities arranged by teachers and youth workers.
 Teachers have found darts is useful for teaching primary mathematics in a fun environment and tend to encourage children to play as this has a direct effect on their mental mathematical ability.

 It is no different in the dartboard height or throwing distance in 'Youth regional dart competitions' regardless of age or sex.
 However, as many of us know a young player age, seven can find it difficult to throw the full distance and can have problems retrieving darts that have landed high in the board.